Infrastructures and Stations

 Increased investment drives job creation (both directly and indirectly), reinforces regional cohesion, and opens new markets, especially in the services sector.

 Commissioning of these high-speed lines benefits not only the cities they pass through, but also many Spanish regions, because of the interoperability of conventional and high-speed networks, made possible by gauge changing technology that allows adjustable-axle trains to circulate on both.

 The social impact of the high-speed lines is also notable on roads, because of the creation of a new supply and demand scenario, and in aspects such as fewer accidents and time saved in road travel because of less congestion.

 Environmental integration is an important part of the philosophy inspiring all high-speed line development.
 Firstly, these lines reduce CO2 emissions, and second, they are responsible for a considerable saving in energy of tonnes of petroleum equivalent.

 - The high-speed railway is an engine of economic development and sustainable transport

 TIMELINE AND ADIF’S EXPERIENCE IN HIGH-SPEED

 Between 2005 and 2013 Spain has become a world leader in high-speed trains.
-In this time, our country has multiplied the kilometres of high-speed lines in service more than 5-fold, from a little over 550 km to 3,800 km, and the benefits of this fast, secure and efficient mode of transport have been extended from 7 to 28 cities.
+In this time, our country has multiplied the kilometres of high-speed lines in service more than 5-fold, from a little over 550 km to more than 3,100 km, and the benefits of this fast, secure and efficient mode of transport have been extended from 7 to 31 cities.
 Adif has played a key role in this success, which has involved a qualitative leap forward for the Spanish railway and Spanish engineering.

 The following are the main milestones of high-speed trains in Spain.
 Since 2005, Adif has put several high-speed lines into service, overcoming all kinds of technical difficulties and the challenges of mountainous terrain.